-United States and contemporary world cultures course(s)-see index for page number.
+United States and Contemporary World Cultures course(s) - see page 132.

-All English literature for secondary education students must have a minimum 2.5 cumulative grade point average.
+1. All English Literature for Secondary Education students must have a minimum 2.5 cumulative grade point average.
 All Professional Education Requirements, Major Program Requirements, and Other Program Requirements must be completed with a grade of "C" or better.